upa/lixy/README.md

 	         map-server 172.16.0.1
 	         site hoge {
 	             authentication-key ****************
-	             interface eth1
 	             prefix 10.10.0.0/24
 	         }
 	     }
 	 }

+- PXTR configuration example

+	 protocols {
+	     lisp {
+	         locator 192.168.3.1 {
+	         }
+	         map-server 172.16.0.1
+	     }
+	 }

-and if you use lixy without vyatta, you can use _lixyctl_ command to configure lixy.
+if you use lixy without vyatta, you can use _lixyctl_ command to configure lixy.